-As hard as it’s been for us over the last few years, I wouldn’t give up the testimony we have gained through it – that God lives and is mindful of us and gives us strength.
+As hard as it was for us over those last few years, I wouldn’t give up the testimony we gained through it – that God lives and is mindful of us and gives us strength.

-However, while it’s true, that when things appear to be falling apart – a return to the Savior – pondering his life [example], repenting [of our mistakes], finding gratitude, and imagining his steady and unconditional friendship – always brings peace, sometimes it can be really hard to set aside our personal challenges enough to think about helping someone else.
+However, while it’s true, that when things appear to be falling apart, a return to the Savior (pondering his life’s example, repenting of our mistakes, finding gratitude, and imagining his steady and unconditional friendship) always brings peace, sometimes it can be really hard to set aside personal challenges enough to be able to think about helping someone else.

 But what I’ve been learning is that our needs are cared for when we focus on others.

 This is probably a more complete and true exercise of faith in Christ.
 Not just believing that He is real and finding peace in our challenges, but taking it one step further… do we really believe that our needs will be met if we forget ourselves?
 Do we really trust that the Lord will carry us through our problems if we lose ourselves in the service of others?